jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Once you choose hope, anything's possible.
+Be here now.
+Be someplace else later.
+Is that so complicated?
-- Christopher Reeve
+- David Bader

-Updated on: [9/13/2023]
+Updated on: [9/14/2023]
 <!-- #quoteEnd -->
 </pre>